-2022 Exploration plans at the Lagartos project area
+2023 Exploration plans at the Lagartos project area

-- Detailed surface mapping to integrate the mineral system into a geologic model. - 2) Surface geochemistry over the "Las Majadas" area, where previous drilling has intersected a mineralized epithermal system. - 3) Permit applications for surface diamond drilling.
+- 1) Detailed surface mapping to integrate the mineral system into a geologic model. - 2) Permit applications for surface diamond drilling.

 Lucita Project

 On November 30, 2020, the Company entered into a definitive option agreement with Pan American Silver Corp. ("Pan American") to acquire a 100% interest in Pan American's Lucita property consisting of 28 mining concessions, located adjacent to the Company's San Acacio project.
 The property is subject to a 2% NSR payable to the vendors on production from the property.
 The payment terms are as follows: